flexera-public/policy_templates/cost/google/instances_stackdriver_utilization/README.md

 ### What it does

-This Policy Template gets StackDriver data for instances in google cloud
+This Policy Template gathers Google StackDriver utilization for instances on 30 day intervals

-### Cloud Management Required Permissions/AWS Required Permissions
+### Cloud Management Required Permissions/Google Required Permissions
 - Cloud Management - The `credential_viewer`,`observer` roles
 - Cloud Management - The `policy_designer`, `policy_manager` & `policy_publisher` roles
 - Google - The `Monitoring Viewer ` Role

 ### Functional Details

-- This policy uses RightScale to get a list of instances, it then polls google StackDriver for metrics for instance performance and delivers a report.
+- This policy uses RightScale to get a list of instances, it then polls Google StackDriver for metrics for instance performance and delivers a report.
 If you get an **N/A** in a field you will need to install the [StackDriver Agent](https://cloud.google.com/monitoring/agent/install-agent) on the instance to get those metrics.

 #### Input Parameters